osmandapp/web/main/docs/user/personal/maps-resources.md

 ### Extra Maps

 OsmAnd supports the transfer of profile-specific settings and data, including rendering files, fonts, routes, maps, and custom plugins.
-Create a custom map folder by using a `.osf` plugin file (a compressed `.zip` format).
+Create a custom map folder using a `.osf` plugin file (a compressed `.zip` format).

 To import a file: